-This policy will be applicable to those City departments who have requested and have been approved to use of a procurement card to purchase goods and services for specific expenditures incurred under conditions approved by this policy.
+This policy will be applicable to those City departments who have requested and have been approved to use procurement cards to purchase goods and services for specific expenditures incurred under conditions approved by this policy.

 III.
 APPLICABILITY

 This Policy applies to all agencies and departments within City government, with the exception of the Kingston Water Department.
 The policies and procedures provided herein are minimum standards.
 Departments may establish additional controls if necessary.